solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 development tools, like Visual Studio Code, and files are persisted in an Azure Files share.

-Launch the Cloud Shell in your browser at [shell.azure.com][Azure Cloud Shell].
+Launch the Cloud Shell in a browser at [shell.azure.com][Azure Cloud Shell].

 ### PowerShell Module